eileenlimur/jungle/README.md

   - empty cart message
 - display:
   - sold-out badge on preview images for sold-out products
+  - sale header displays if a sale is going on
 - features:
   - users can register, login and logout.
 Bcrypt is used to validate and hash passwords
 - pages: